The Best UK Mobile Betting Sites and Apps for 2019

 Although live streams are undoubtedly one of the most attractive features offered by a great number of betting operators, punters should be aware that streaming fixtures from a mobile device without Wi-Fi can be a huge strain on your data.
 When we consider that streaming a full 90-minute football game using a minimum connection speed of 512kbit /s can use between 300 – 350mb of mobile data, watching three full games would almost completely expend a 1gb monthly data package.
 Adding to this, the closer you get to the end of the data package, the more you’ll begin to notice a change in the video quality and buffering speed.
 To get the most out of the live streaming service of your chosen betting operator, make sure that your monthly internet data plan comes with enough data to support your intended usage.

 After having a good play of all the different mobile apps supported by the betting sites listed in our reviews, we found that the standard was pretty much as high as we first expected.
 Every operator managed to score at least seven points out of a possible ten, and three managed to rack-up an impressive 9/10 rating.
 Truth be told, all the apps have been designed to allow for maximimum ease of navigation, and to offer punters a betting experience as close to the full desktop site as possible by including the cash out option, and a good range of payment options.
-Operators with some of the more outstanding apps are bet365 – whose app comes with an extensive range of high level sports live streams, the Ladbrokes app, which has the best quick bet placement feature allowing you to place bets in well under five touches, and Betway – whose app comes with over 15,000 different sports markets and live chat customer service.
+Operators with some of the more outstanding apps are William Hill, the Ladbrokes app, which has the best quick bet placement feature allowing you to place bets in well under five touches, and Betway – whose app comes with over 15,000 different sports markets and live chat customer service.
 For our full review of all the best betting apps for mobile and tablet devices on the market, be sure to continue to our corresponding review pages for each operator.